-I have been in tailoring for over 20 years.
-Following fashion college, I started my apprenticeship at just 17 with master tailor David Chambers, local to my home in Hertfordshire.
+I have been in tailoring for over 24 years.
+I realised I had a skill for sewing at fashion college, I was the only boy in my class, all the girls noticed I had a talent for it so would ask me to help them!
+I excelled there and started my apprenticeship at just 17 with master tailor David Chambers, local to my home in Hertfordshire.
 David, who had been trained on Savile Row himself, taught me all the skills I needed to make a suit by hand.

 I made everything, trousers, jackets and waistcoats from start to finish.
 I thought this was normal for a tailor, at that time.
 The one thing that still surprises me today is how very few people can actually do all of this, solo.
 I never realised in other organisations that one person made the pockets and another the hand finishing and pressing.
 I can do all of it, as a lone apprentice for one man, I had to!